When Darwin handed over the baton to Churchland

 Handing over the baton to Patricia Churchland

 Patricia Churchland, a neurophilosopher working at the interface of philosophy, neuroscience & psychology, picked up the baton from Darwin and examined the neurochemical underpinnings of pro-social behavior.
 Churchland argues that moral sense is rooted in early life mother-infant attachment.
-The corresponding neural platform involves the hypothalamus, with oxytocin and cannabinoids receptors solidifying the bond between caregiver and infant12,13.
+The corresponding neural platform involves the hypothalamus (Figure 2: located under the thalamus), with oxytocin and cannabinoids receptors solidifying the bond between caregiver and infant12,13.

 Similar receptors are also found in the brain’s reward system, highlighting the pleasure derived from social cooperation.
 Social phenomena, such as fanaticism may presumably “leverage” this evolutionary preserved circuitry; fanatics often exhibit an overwhelming sense of identity based on a community, while sharing tight bonds among their conspecifics.
 A “special pleasure of mutual sympathy” seems to go hand in hand with group belongingness15.

 But what about rules?